 Just like us, physical activity and time with their dog friends is an important stress reliever for our pets.
-Every dog is also vaccinated and is up to date on parasite prevention and flea medication (see our Doggy Daycare page for which vaccinations are required).
+Every dog is also vaccinated and is up to date on parasite prevention and flea medication (speak with the staff at the doggy daycare you chose about which vaccinations are required).

 Tips for Reducing Stress While Your Pet is at Daycare

 Naturally, if you’ve never been separated from your pet, you might be nervous about leaving them with someone for the day.

 Some dog owners have wondered if it’s stressful for their pet to attend animal daycare, either because of the separation or all the new smells, people and other dogs they’ll be interacting with.
 While there is usually an adjustment period for dogs who are new to the daycare experience, most settle in and enjoy their time at the doggy daycare.
 That said, here are some steps you can take to reduce any stress your pet may feel during their time at a daycare facility: